Skip to content

 .await?;

-// Passing context to custom filters at scan time
+// Passing context to custom filters at scan time.
+For a min/max version

 During SST construction, the builder adds both hashes to the same underlying bloom filter.
 Consecutive keys sharing the same prefix only store the prefix hash once (deduplication), keeping the overhead minimal.